GergoEB/MindustryStatsNode/README.md

 Not crazy overbuilt, but performant
 Currently, at 3rd June 2026, in around a year the program has gathered 4.5GB of data (45M server_stats, 1.4M server_maps, 20M server_motd) with TimescaleDB columnar compression including 571 Mindustry servers picked up

-As of 30th June 2026, there is 50.335M rows of server_stats, with maps and server name + descriptions being deduplicated via registry + history architecture.
+Update #1: As of 30th June 2026, there is 50.335M rows of server_stats, with maps and server name + descriptions being deduplicated via registry + history architecture.
 This means 20k map and gamemode parinigs, and 78K unique parings of name and description.

+Update #2: as of 25th of August there are now 61M server_stats tracking 680 servers (193 active)
+All with 5 minute granularity since over a year.
+This is uneccesary, but uses around 1GB of storage due to delta-delta compression, performance is kept via aggregate views and caching.

 # AI Disclaimer
+AI Has been used during development.
+Mostly during design phases and especially to optimize, but also to accelerate development.
+I am always in control, and review + test every line of code.

-`backend` is mostly by me, with the help of AI `frontend` is mostly by AI, I have no interest in frontend, but am good enough at it to create moderately efficient React code.
-Thanks Claude, you made it very nice, still you needed some help so don't take all the credit
+`backend` is mostly by me, with the help of AI `frontend` was created mostly by AI, but I have since majorly refactored it to suit my style

+I've used Claude Opus 5 + Sonnet 4.6/5 for development, and recently Claude Code Cloud to complete actions I had planned while I was living life

 If you don't like the AI since it makes you cry or whatever you don't need to touch it okay ?